vp44/RepData_PeerAssessment1/PA1_template.md

 ```
 ## What is the average daily activity pattern?

+We do not plot agains the interval variable as this is not uniformly spaced, instead we plot agains the index, which ranges from 0 to 288 in the order of 0 to 2355.
 The activity pattern looks as follows:

 ```r
 z<-tapply(activity_clean$steps,activity_clean$interval,sum)